 Why do I care?
 Two words: scientific integrity.

 Back to my story and the first time that I saw one of my articles in print.
 Through appropriate peer review, my work had earned a place in reputable scholarly space that could be recognized, replicated, and further peer-reviewed.
 I was proud of that accomplishment.
 It was a mark of my research abilities and a signal to my peers as to the quality of my work.

-Unfortunately, OA and its promise for accessibility has been blemished with the introduction and rapid growth of predatory publishing industry.
+Unfortunately, OA and its promise for accessibility has been blemished with the introduction and rapid growth of predatory publishing industry and little to no peer review.
 Scientific integrity is at risk.
 As scholars, we need to distinguish the good journals from those ‘other ones’.
 As consumers, we need to think critically about how science is represented in the media.